Words at work

 Takeaway 2: keep processes that align with your team’s values

-Marketing strategies amplify your brand’s voice and represent the company.
+Marketing strategies amplify your voice and represent the company.
 Any processes that you decide to keep should always align with your company’s mission and values.

 For Carr and her team at Chief, they have a set of questions they ask themselves before diving into any new marketing tactic.